smithgeek/xbmc-dvdextras/README.md

 #### Extras Folder
 If you put all of your movies in their own folder you can simply add an "Extras" sub folder and add all of your bonus content in that directory.
 The script will simply display the filename (without extension) in the UI.
+By default the list of videos will appear in alphabetical order.
+If you would like to specify a custom order just start the filename with brackets containing the text to sort on.
+For example you could create files "[0]Deleted Scenes.mkv", "[1]Bloopers.mkv", and "[2]Behind The Scenes.mkv".
+In this case instead of sorting on the name it will sort on the numbers.
+The bracket portion of the filename will not be displayed in the UI.

 #### Same Directory
 If for some reason you don't want to create an Extras folder or you want to associate a bonus feature with a specific tv show episode there is an alternative naming convention.
 Simply use the same name as the file you want to associate the extra feature with and then append "-extras-Display name here".
 So if you wanted to associate an Extended Pilot feature with the first episode of a tv show named "s1e1.mkv", you would create a file name "s1e1-extras-Extended Pilot.mkv".
 When the script displays this file in the UI it will strip out all the extra stuff and just show "Extended Pilot".
+To customize the order here you can use the same format as the extras folder.
+Example: "s1e1-extras-[99]Extended Pilot.mkv"

 #### Tv Show Season Features
 Some Dvd extra features for TV shows don't really go with a specific episode and instead just belong to a season.
 In this case what I do is just create fake episodes at the end of the